-If the boiler is to be installed near combustible surfaces, the minimum clearances shown in the table below must be maintained.
+♦ If the boiler is to be installed near combustible surfaces, the minimum clearances shown in the table below must be maintained.
 Failure to provide for the service access clearances, even with non-combustible surfaces, will cause future problems servicing the boiler.
-The boiler must be in-stalled in a space large in comparison to the boiler for adequate air circulation.
+The boiler must be installed in a space large in comparison to the boiler as described in Section 6.3 of the National Fuel Gas Code, ANSI Z223.1, latest edition.